-Nobody is perfect and attorneys are no exception.
-It’s a shame, but sometimes attorneys make mistakes that hurt the cases of their clients.
+Nobody is perfect, and attorneys are no exception.
+Sometimes attorneys make mistakes that hurt the cases of their clients.
 When a mistake is so damaging that a client’s case is seriously damaged or completely lost, a legal malpractice claim may be the best (and only) remedy for the wronged client.

 At The Law Offices of John M. McCabe, P.A., in Cary, North Carolina, we understand both sides of these issues.
 As lawyers, we understand how difficult and complex practicing law can be.
-But as strong advocates for our clients, we understand the important responsibility a lawyer has to put the best interest of his or her client first.
+But as vigorous advocates for our clients, we understand a lawyer's vital responsibility to put our client's best interest first.

 Legal malpractice means that an attorney was negligent and, as a result, the client’s case was severely damaged.
-This could be the result of a conflict of interest, failing to act in a prudent and reasonable manner or that the attorneys’ behavior simply fell below the level of competence expected for a lawyer in that area of practice.
+This could result from a conflict of interest, failing to act in a prudent and reasonable manner, or the attorneys’ behavior simply fell below the level of competence expected.

-Regardless of what form it took, legal malpractice is not acceptable and lawyers need to be held accountable when their actions harm their clients.
+Regardless of its form, legal malpractice is unacceptable, and lawyers need to be held accountable when their actions harm their clients.
 To speak with us about your case, contact us for a free consultation.